 For the past three years, TCCC has produced a Regional Education Report to highlight successes and show where work still needs to be done in the tri-county region.
 Chapter 4 is in its final production stages now and will be published in April!

 This author has yet to write their bio.Meanwhile lets just say that we are proud Ashley Heffernan contributed a whooping 55 entries.

 Entries by Ashley Heffernan

-The Tri-County Cradle to Career Collaborative office at 6296 Rivers Avenue, Suite 308 in North Charleston will be closed from Thursday, November 23 through Friday, November 24 for Thanksgiving.
-To reach a staff member, please email or call them directly.
+The Tri-County Cradle to Career Collaborative office at 6296 Rivers Avenue, Suite 308 in North Charleston will be closed from Monday, December 25 through Monday, January 1.
+Staff will return to the office on January 2.
+To reach a staff member while the office is closed, please email them directly.
 Contact information for each staff […]